aws-samples/eks-workshop/content/container_insights/explore.md

 ![Screenshot checking Container Insights installation](/images/ContainerInsights9.png)

 #### Verify that the logs are streaming into CloudWatch

+In this section we will be taking a few steps to verify that the logs are getting streamed into CloudWatch.
+After you setup Container Insights, a few CloudWatch Log Groups are automatically created to group relevant types of logs together so it makes it easier for users to narrow their operations.
+For example,if you need to troubleshoot Kubelet or Docker runtime events, you can search the logs from Dataplane Log Group.

 Login to AWS console and navigate to [Amazon CloudWatch Logs](https://console.aws.amazon.com/cloudwatch/home#logs:)
 Type **/aws/containerinsights/eksworkshop-eksctl** in the filter texbox and press enter.
 You should be able to see 4 Log Groups as shown below each one of them containing Application, Dataplane, Host and Performance Log Streams respectively.